tylerhcarter/tylerhcarter.github.io/_posts/2024-01-01-tests-docs.md

 aware of how to use them.

 ## When to do it?
-Lots of devleopers, teams, etc. will agree that these need to get done.
+Lots of developers, teams, etc. will agree that these need to get done.
 But, realistically, they can't get done en-masse.
-Automated testingcan't be done as a final phase to a project, it just won't get done.
+Automated testing can't be done as a final phase to a project, it just won't get done.
 The same goes for documentation.
-If its going to get done, it needs to be baked into every and every task.
+If it is going to get done, it needs to be baked into every and every task.

 Here's when it should get done: